6.7. Police Misconduct, Accountability, and Corruption

 Meat Eaters

-These officers expected some tangible item personally from those served, in order to do their job.
+These officers expected some tangible item personally from those served, to do their job.
 Whether it was money ‘shakedown’ to ensure a convenience store was not robbed, or the officer felt there was nothing wrong with stealing from a drug dealer during a drug raid; ‘no one would notice a pound of cocaine missing, right?’
 These officers felt entitled and were aggressive in making sure they got what they thought was theirs.
-If a person has the lifelong goal of being a police officer, then that same person will want to protect the innocent from those criminals that aim to do them harm.
+If a person has the lifelong goal of being a police officer, then that same person will want to protect the innocent from those criminals who aim to do them harm.

 Noble Cause Corruption

-Noble-cause corruption is a lot more commonplace then many think.
+Noble-cause corruption is a lot more commonplace than many think.
 Many officers work twenty-five years and may never see another cop steal something, but they will see noble-cause corruption.
 Most officers join the force to make the world a better place in one way or another.
 While officers understand they cannot solve everything alone, they do think they can make a difference.
-The noble-cause is the goal that most officers have to make the world a better and safer place to live.
-“I know it sounds corny as hell, but I really thought I could help people.
+The noble cause is the goal that most officers have to make the world a better and safer place to live.
+“I know it sounds corny as hell, but I thought I could help people.
 I wanted to do some good in the world, you know?
 That’s what every cop answered when asked why he became a police officer.
 [2]

 Officers sign on and get hired wanting and striving to do the right thing.
 However, it is a slippery slope that the officer continually slides on from the academy, through field training, and on into the deeper parts of a police career.